reuk/parallel-reverb-raytracer/cmd/parallel_raytrace.1.md

 ## Overview

+Parallel_raytrace is a physically-modelling reverb.
-Parallel_raytrace generates impulse responses of 3D models, using raytracing techniques.
+It generates impulse responses of 3D models, using raytracing techniques.
+These responses can be used with convolution reverb packages such as Alitverb or Space Designer.

-The program takes three input files.
+The program takes three input files, and the name of an output file.
 Descriptions of these are given below, with valid fields and examples under 'FILE FORMATS':

-The first, the configuration-file, provides all the vital information, such as the positions of sources and microphones, and speaker configurations, along with any optional flags.
+* The *configuration-file* provides all the vital information, such as the positions of sources and microphones, and speaker configurations, along with any optional flags.
   This file should be a valid JSON-formatted document.
+  (For more information about JSON check the [official website at json.org](http://json.org).
+  JSON files can be created in any plain-text editor.)
   Using JSON allows for passing structured data to the program, which is necessary for defining speaker and hrtf configurations.

-The second, the 3D object file, is the model that will actually be traced.
+* The *3D-object-file* is the model that will actually be traced.
   Parallel_raytrace uses the Assimp library for object input, and therefore supports a variety of different 3D formats, including Collada (.dae), Blender 3D (.blend), 3ds Max 3DS (.3ds), and Wavefront Object (.obj).
   A full list is available at [the Assimp website](http://assimp.sourceforge.net/main_features_formats.html).

-Thirdly, the material file defines the specular and diffuse coefficients of the various materials in the scene.
+* The *material-file* defines the specular and diffuse coefficients of the various materials in the scene.
   Each material in the 3D model should have an entry with the same name in the material file.
   For the .obj format this is easy, as all the model's materials are saved to a separate .mtl file.
   You can just check this .mtl for the material names, and add appropriate materials to the material file.

-Finally, the output file is the impulse response file that will be written.
+* The *output-file* is the impulse response file that will be written.
   The filetype will be deduced from the extension of the filename that is provided.
   Valid extensions are `.aif`, `.aiff`, and `.wav`.
   The bitdepth and samplerate can be specified in the config file.
   The bitdepth must be either 16 or 24 bits, but the sampling rate can take any value.

 ## Algorithm Description